7 min read

 Here’s the thing, though: It’s not his financial success that defines him; instead, it’s the impact he’s made on the lives of those who’ve been lucky enough to learn from him.
 And when you do the same, chances are, you might just find your way to the bank as well.

-How to Make M-O-N-E-Y, According to Robert G. Allen
+How to make M-O-N-E-Y, according to Robert G. Allen

 Earning money and creating wealth are two distinct concepts.
 While there are tons who chase the former, the latter is what brings in financial abundance.